-Christopher Spink covers financial restructuring across Europe, as assistant editor for International Financing Review.
-He is currently focusing on the Eurozone crisis as well as regulatory developments as part of IFR’s People & Markets team.
-Previously he wrote about M&A for another Thomson Reuters title Acquisitions Monthly.
-During his 15 year career Chris has also covered AIM companies and venture capital backed businesses, as head of research and deputy editor at Growth Company Investor.
-He also wrote best-selling book, "How to invest when you don’t have any money", when he worked at investment website The Motley Fool.
+Christopher Spink tracks financial restructuring, principally of banks and sovereigns, as assistant editor for International Financing Review.
+He also covers investment banking strategy and regulatory developments as part of IFR’s People & Markets team.
+Previously he has written about M&A at Thomson Reuters and fast-growth businesses as head of research at Growth Company Investor.
+He also wrote "How to invest when you don’t have any money" when at investment website The Motley Fool.

 Central banks, which have moved beyond their essential mandate to set a country’s interest rates and now also regulate financial institutions, are laying themselves open to enhanced reputational risks.